Insufficient Gibbs Sampling: Conclusion

 This paper has presented a novel method for simulating from the posterior distribution when only robust statistics are observed.
 Our approach, based on Gibbs sampling and the simulation of augmented data as latent variables, offers a versatile tool for a wide range of applied problems.
 The Python code implementing this method is available as a Python package (\url{https://github.com/AntoineLuciano/Insufficient-Gibbs-Sampling}), enabling its application in various domains.

 Among the three examples of robust statistics addressed in this paper, two exhibited similarities, where the observed quantiles or the median and interquartile range yielded comparable results to existing methods.
 The unique case of median absolute deviation (MAD) introduced a novel challenge, for which we proposed a partial data augmentation technique ensuring ergodicity of the Markov chain.
+We have also leveraged the samples from both parameters and simulated data to introduce a method for conducting Bayesian model choice.
+Indeed, by extending the approach of the bridge sampling estimator, we can accurately estimate the Bayes Factor based solely on observed statistics, which are typically approximated by ABC model choice.
+Although this estimator is limited by the usual conditions of bridge sampling and the size of the simulated data, it provides a reliable and effective tool to assist statisticians in performing model choice without access to the data.

-While our focus in this study was on continuous univariate distributions, future research avenues could explore the extension of our method to discrete distributions or multivariate data.
+While our focus in this study was on continuous univariate distributions, future research avenues could explore the extension of our method to various observed statistics, discrete distributions, multivariate data.
 These directions promise to further enhance the applicability and generality of our approach.